snerks/Min1/README.md

 ##Issue##
 Use of the `"compilerOptions": {"module": "es6"}` setting in TsConfig.json in a VS2015 "Web Site" appears to break the editor for ReactJs TSX files.

+Use of the `"compilerOptions": {"module": "es2015"}` also causes the issue.

 ##Environment##
 1. Visual Studio 2015 (Community) - Update 1
 1. Typescript 1.7 Extension